kailermai/tp/docs/DeveloperGuide.md

 **MSS**
 1. TA enters command to list entries.
-2. TAHub displays a success message.
+2. TAHub displays the list of students.
    <br>Use case ends.

 **Extensions**
 * 1a.
 TAHub detects an error in the entered command.
     * 1a1.
 TAHub displays an error message.
       <br>Use case ends.
-* 2a.
+* 1b.
 There are no existing students entries in TAHub.
-    * 2a1.
+    * 1b1.
 TAHub notifies the user that there are no existing entries.
       <br>Use case ends.

 **Use case: UC04 Find student**